mikerodrigues/onkyo_eiscp_ruby/README.md

 		end
 ```

-* Receivers created without a block will not connect automatically.
-You can use
+* `Receivers` created without a block will not connect automatically.
+If you try
+  to send a command it will connect transparently, otherwise you can use the
-  the `connect` method to create a socket and connect to the receiver.
+`connect` method to explicitly open a socket to the receiver.

 ```ruby
 		receiver.connect